luc-github/ESP3D/wiki/Flash-Size.md

 * Debug Port: Disabled
 * Debug Level: None

-# Figuring out the Flash Size
+## Figuring out the Flash Size

 If you are unsure how much flash memory your particular module has. you can figure it out from the Arduino IDE:

 1. Open the Arduino IDE
 2. Click File, Examples, ESP8266, CheckFlashConfig
 3. Upload the sketch to the ESP8266
 4. View the Serial Monitor (115200 baud)
 5. This compares what you have in Tools -> Board -> Flash Size to what is actually on the board...

-For example
+For example:
 `Flash real id:   001340C8`
 `Flash real size: 524288`
 `Flash ide  size: 524288`
 `Flash ide speed: 40000000`
 `Flash ide mode:  DIO`
 `Flash Chip configuration ok.`

 (NB: If you dont get a 'Flash Chip configuration ok.' uploading will appear to work succesfully but the chip will crash on startup and never show an access point / serial output)